abhisalesforce/App/README.md

 Twitter Clone

-This is a singer user twitter clone which is built with the help of Silex framework.
+This is a single user twitter clone which is built with the help of Silex framework.

 Functionality :